yssource/GMatTensor/README.md

 git checkout https://github.com/tdegeus/GMatTensor.git
 cd GMatTensor

+# Only if you want to use hardware optization:
+export CMAKE_ARGS="-DUSE_SIMD=1"

 # Compile and install the Python module
-python setup.py build
-python setup.py install
-# OR you can use one command (but with less readable output)
+# (-vv can be omitted as is controls just the verbosity)
-python -m pip install .
+python -m pip install . -vv
 ```

-# Compiling
+# Compiling user-code

 ## Using CMake